-False statements
+False Statements

-The Master of a vessel, who, with the purpose of obtaining for himself or others an advantage or of causing to others a damage, makes false statements in reports to authorities as well as in the log-book saying that a fact was by him performed or done in his presence, or reports statements which he never received, or else deletes or alters the statements received, or falsely confirms facts contained in the aforesaid reports or in the log-book which are destined to serve as evidence, is punished, when the fact does not constitute a graver crime, by imprisonment from 6 months to 4 years.
+The master of a vessel who, with the purpose of obtaining for himself or others an advantage or causing to others a damage, makes false statements in report to authorities as well as in the log-book saying that a fact was by him performed or done in his presence, or reports statements which he never received, or else deletes or alters the statements received, or falsely confirm facts contained in the aforesaid reports or in the log-book which are destined to serve as evidence is punished, when the facts does not constitute a graver crime, by imprisonment from 6 months to 4 years.

-Abusive use of the flag
+Article 201 Abusive Use of the Flag

-Anyone hoisting or using the flag of the Somali Merchant Marine on a foreign vessel is punished by imprisonment up to I year or by a fine from Sh.So.
-200 to 1,000.-
+Anyone hosting or using the flag of the Somaliland Merchant Marine on a foreign vessel is punished by imprisonment up to 1 year or by a fine from SI Sh 200 to 1,000/-.